mixpanel/docs/docs/Admin/Pricing-Plans.md

 - Raised no more than $8 million (USD) in total funding
 - Hasn't previously redeemed other Mixpanel offers

-## What is included in the Mixpanel for Startups program?

 Eligible startups receive $50,000 in credits that they can use over the course of 12 months.
 These credits can be used to purchase a Growth or Enterprise* plan as well as add-ons such as Group Analytics and Data Pipelines.
 Your $50,000 in credits can purchase a plan for up to 150M events per month.
 All the power of Mixpanel you need to launch, grow, and scale your product.

 Participants will be invited to join our exclusive Mixpanel for Startups Community in Slack where you’ll have access to curated content, workshops, resources, and opportunities to learn from other startups as well as the team at Mixpanel.